ArcBees/arcbees-tools/test/expected/ContributionFAQ.md

 If you want to know the coverage, you could install the eclipse plugin `EclEmma java code coverage` eclipse plugin and run `Coverage as -> jUnit Test`

 ## Code style and formating
-!GwtQuery follows the same rules/conventions than GWT regarding the code styling and formatting.
+GwtQuery follows the same rules/conventions than GWT regarding the code styling and formatting.
 These conventions can be found in this [http://code.google.com/webtoolkit/makinggwtbetter.html#codestyle page].
 Please, follow these rules before committing your code !!

 ## How to submit your code ?